 - Only 4% of grants are completely anonymous.

 - Donors recommend the timing.
-They can send the grant check immediately, in the future, or on a recurring basis.
+They can send the grant funds immediately, in the future, or on a recurring basis.

 - We complete due diligence to verify the nonprofit’s charitable status and determine whether the gift preserves the charitable intention of the donor.
 If so, we issue the grant.